mikhailshilkov/mikhailio-docpad/src/documents/2019/02/from-yaml-to-typescript-developers-view-on-cloud-automation/index.html.md

 ```

 The domain-specific language yields a shorter definition: this example has 45 lines of YAML + 123 lines of JavaScript functions.

+However, the conciseness has a flip side: as soon as you veer outside of the fairly "thin" golden path&mdash;the cloud functions and an incomplete list of event sources&mdash;you have to fall back to more generic tools like CloudFormation.
+As soon as your landscape includes lower-level infrastructure work or some container-based components, you're stuck using multiple config languages and tools again.

 Amazon's [AWS Serverless Application Model](https://docs.aws.amazon.com/serverless-application-model/index.html) (SAM) looks very similar to the Serverless Framework but tailored to be AWS-specific.